knee-koh/MarIOnette/README.md

 ### IMPORTANT
 For MarIOnette to send values to the microcontroller, you must keep the MarIOnette tab open and visible in your Blender viewport

+Dynamixels and Bus Servos have only been tested on Teensy microcontrollers.
+Because MarIOnette uses the main Serial port on the microcontroller, another serial port (Serial1, Serial2, etc.) is used to communicate with the Dynamixels or Bus Servos.
+If you want to use MarIOnette on an Arduino Uno (or other microcontroller with only one Serial Port), you will have to modify the Arduino code to use the SoftwareSerial library.
+Please look at the examples in the Dynamixel2Arduino library for guidance.

+Dynamixels and Bus Servos need an additional board to convert the RX and TX lines to a TTL Half-Duplex single wire.
+LewanSoul and Dynamixel should have these boards available on their websites/Amazon.
+You can also create your own board for the Dynamixel by following their wiring diagram.
+I have a prototype PCB working, and will link to the .gerber files in the upcoming weeks.

 ## MarIOnette currently supports the following actuators:
 <pre>                      Servos                                          PWM</pre>